shins-mcintyre/week02-assignment/README.md

 Ran a speed test on lowest image qualities - 2000ms.
 I didn't like the quality of the fullscreen images.
 Exchanged them for the original medium quality to see what effect that had: this had no effect on speed so kept the med quality images

-On opening the page there was a blank screen - I wanted it to show the first image in the carousel so I set the background image of the site to be that - this may not be the most appropriate way to do this?
+On opening the page there was a blank screen - I wanted it to show the first image in the carousel. at first I set the background image of the site to be that - but that didn't work well as I couldn't give it the same properties as an image.
+I did ask chatGPT at that stage for advice on what to do, as I couldn't find resources online.
+The recommendation was to write in java script .
+From here i learned of the DOMContentLoaded - but I then applied similar code as I used in the previous functions to make this work and it will always apply to the first image in the array

 One of the images used I realised after downloading is PNG - it looks nice but perhaps it's not the most appropriate file type?